Three Step Flea Prevention Plan

 Wash your pet's bedding weekly and treat the area with a spray that contains an adulticide and an IGR, such as

 .
 D/Earth is made of fossils that scratch the insect's out shell causing death by dehydration.
 Be sure to clean and treat all areas where your pet spends time: the car, the pet carrier, the garage, etc.

 Be sure to treat under bushes, decks, trees and other places where untreated wildlife frequently visit.
 Your outdoor treatment should focus on these areas.
 Rake your yard to eliminate leaves, straw and grass clippings as fleas like warm, moist, shady places.
 Spray or

-Fog your yard and kennels regularly with an insecticide premise spray or wash.
+your yard and kennels regularly with an insecticide premise spray

 The best flea control will always be prevention.
 Regular and consistent use of repellants indoors, outdoors and on your pet will reduce the risk of recurring problems.